tgstation/tgstation/README.md

 | /tg/station Discord       | [https://tgstation13.org/phpBB/viewforum.php?f=60](https://tgstation13.org/phpBB/viewforum.php?f=60) |
 | Coderbus Discord          | [https://discord.gg/Vh8TJp9](https://discord.gg/Vh8TJp9)               |

-This is the codebase for the /tg/station flavoured fork of SpaceStation 13.
+This is the codebase for the Hazardstation, a fork of /tg/station.

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
 Have fun, and survive!

-*All github inquiries (such as moderation actions) may be handled via the /tg/station discord [#coding-general](https://discord.com/channels/326822144233439242/326831214667235328).
-Simply ping the `@Maintainer` role, following the guide on asking questions located in the channel description, with your issue!*

 ## DOWNLOADING
 [Downloading](.github/guides/DOWNLOADING.md)